Riftr/intelpy/README.md

 The versions below aren't hard requirements, only what IntelPy has been tested on.

-* `Python 3` 3.7 (`python` and possibly `python-distro` on Arch Linux, should already be installed for most users)
+* Python 3 3.7
-* `PyQt 5` 5.14.1 (`python-pyqt5` on Arch Linux)
+* PyQt 5 5.14.1
-* `pathlib` and
-* `pathlib2`  (`python-pathlib` and `python-pathlib2` on Arch Linux)
+* pathlib / pathlib2
-* `Watchdog` 0.10.2 (`python-watchdog`on Arch Linux)
+* Watchdog 0.10.2
-* `Networkx` 2.4 (`python-networkx` on Arch Linux)
+* Networkx 2.4
-* `Playsound` 1.2.2 (install via pip if your distro does not have this)
-* `PyGObject` 3.36.0 (`python-gobject` on Arch Linux, a dependency for Playsound.
-May need to also install via pip)

-### :warning: Notes :warning:

-* Note to Arch Linux users: Playsound doesn't appear to be in your repositories, so you may need to install both it and pygobject it via pip
+* Playsound 1.2.2
+* PyGObject 3.36.0

 ## Installation

 ### Windows

-Download the latest Windows release .zip file [here](https://github.com/Riifta/intelpy/releases/latest), then copy it to a directory and run IntelPy.exe.
+Download the latest Windows release .zip file [here](https://github.com/Riifta/intelpy/releases/latest), extract the contents to a directory and run IntelPy.exe.

 ### Linux

-There are three options: download the pre-built package or use pip and/or your distrubtion package manager to install the required packages.

 #### Pre-built package

-Download the latest Linux tar.gz release [here](https://github.com/Riifta/intelpy/releases/latest), then copy it to a directory such as /opt/intelpy and run IntelPy.
-The program contains all the dependencies above and it should just work.
+Download the latest Linux tar.gz release [here](https://github.com/Riifta/intelpy/releases/latest), extract the contents to a directory such as /opt/intelpy and run IntelPy.
+The program contains all the dependencies above and should just work.

-#### Pip

-Download the latest tar.gz source code release [here](https://github.com/Riifta/intelpy/releases/latest) and extract somewhere such as /opt/intelpy.

-Next, install dependencies via pip:
+#### From Source / Distribution Libraries

+Install required packages above using either your distributions package manager or Pip.
+If you use pip, the following should be enough:

 ```shell
 $ sudo pip install pyqt5 pathlib watchdog networkx playsound pathlib2 pygobject
 ```

-Run ```python Intelpy.py``` to start the application.
+Once required packages are installed, run ```python Intelpy.py``` to start the application.

-#### Using your distribution libraries

-As per above, download the source package and extract somewhere such as /opt/intelpy.
-Install the required packages using your distribution's package manager.
-Run ```python Intelpy.py``` from the install location.

-### Other OSes

-IntelPy will probably run under OSX and other POSIX-like systems but I do not have the means to test this.
-If you encounter errors, please let me know.

-### Build package from source

-:warning: Note: you don't need to do this to use IntelPy.
-This is handy if you wish to have a standalone all-in-one package for any reason.

-Download the latest source code package [here](https://github.com/Riifta/intelpy/releases/latest) and extract somewhere such as /opt/intelpy

-Included are the necessary files to build this application with PyInstaller to make stand-alone packages for your OS if you desire.
-The script to build these packages are the `build.sh` and `build.bat` files for Linux and Windows respectively. `build.sh` may also work for OSX but this is untested at this time.

-## Configuration (optional)

-When you first run IntelPy it will attempt to automatically configure itself.
-Useful configuration options are all done via the application so you don't need to manually go into your settings.json and edit things yourself.
-The key options it will attempt to configure are your Eve log directory, the alarm sound file to use and where to store the configuration.
-IntelPy comes with a number of extra alarm sounds or you can use your own.

-On Windows systems, the configuration file will be found under %appdata%, under `Local\IntelPy\settings.json`.

-On Linux etc systems, the configuration file will be found under `~/.config/IntelPy/settings.json`.

 ## Usage